Community Catalysts Of California

 DonationTo.com allows anyone to create their own donation page - no technical skill required.
 Keep 100% of al donations and avoid credit card fees by using DonationTo.com.
 All donations are direct deposited into your WePay or PayPal account.
 It only takes a moment to create your crowdfunding page, start today!
 View our crowdfunding success stories.
 Learn more about online fundraising.

-At DonationTo.com our number 1 goal is to ensure your cause or charity keeps 100% of donations collected.
+DonationTo's most important goal is to enable any cause or charity to keep 100% of all donations collected.
 We are a leading provider of an online fundraising tool.
-Today we are revolutionizing how people connect with and give to charities online and, unlike other platforms, pass 100% of what you give, or raise to charities without taking a percentage and avoiding credit card fees.
-Charities and causes lose over an estimated $750 million a year in fees.
-By using DonationTo to crowdfund and raise money online your donations raised go directly to you and your cause.
+Today we are revolutionizing how people connect with and give to charities online and, unlike other platforms, pass 100% of what you give, or raise to charities without taking a cut.
+Causes and charities lose an estimated $740 million a year to middlemen and in fees.
+When using DonationTo to crowdfund and raise money online your donations raised go directly to you and your cause.

 DonationTo.com has produced a community of fundraising stories, tips and techniques.
 The experts in fundraising, DonationTo has shared years of success and strategies to help everyone to do better crowdfunding.
 DonationTo has done this in many ways including medical fundraising, memorial donations, supporting animal shelters, medical aid to those who lost homes during natural disasters and many more.
 Visit the DonationTo blog to learn the lastest tricks, tips and leverage your social network to reach your fundraising goal!